kubernetes-sigs/aws-iam-authenticator/README.md

   # role to assume before querying EC2 API in order to discover metadata like EC2 private DNS Name
   ec2DescribeInstancesRoleARN: arn:aws:iam::000000000000:role/DescribeInstancesRole

+  # DEPRECATED: Going forward these roles will be defined using Custom
+  # Resource definitions.
+See above Custom Resource Definitions for more info.
   # each mapRoles entry maps an IAM role to a username and set of groups
   # Each username and group can optionally contain template parameters:
   #  1) "{{AccountID}}" is the 12 digit AWS ID.